 John Moreau, School of Earth Science

 Laura Parry, School of BioSciences

-Ute Roessner, School of BioSciences
+Ute Roessner, Head of School, School of BioSciences

 Robyn Schofield, School of Earth Sciences

 Peter Vesk, School of BioSciences

 EMRI investigators are in the School of Agriculture and Food.
 Many are in the Centre for Healthy Soils for Sustainable Food Production and Environmental Quality, whose manager is Dr Ee-Ling Ng.

 Deli Chen, School of Agriculture and Food